 We aim to make the reflections current and relevant to the world the children live in now and reflect national and global issues.
 Our Reflection Leaders help senior leaders to plan, deliver and review our reflections to ensure that they have relevance and connect with their peers, so that reflections are invitational and inspire them.

 The opportunity to gather for collective reflections comes in a range of experiences and they are interactive and fully involve the children and staff in their discussion and sharing of views and experiences.
 Reflections use drama, role play, music, art, symbols, stories and ‘talk trios’ to ensure a range of experiences is offered.
-We have them in the hall, in classrooms, in the woods at Christmas, outside and now even virtually via video links!
-We have used our hall to display class bubble reflections on key parts of our vision.
-For example, we have shared reflections on ‘let your light shine’, the parable of the Good Samaritan and of Jesus the Sower.
-We have managed to adapt well to delivering our Reflections in a COVID secure way!
+We have them in the hall, in classrooms, in the woods at Christmas, outside and even virtually via video links!

-We have differentiated our approach to Reflection time to allow for accessibility for all age groups and we also ensure a spread of age groups lead church services at key times of the year such as Christmas, Easter and Harvest.
+We have differentiated our approach to Reflection time to allow for accessibility for all age groups and we also ensure a spread of age groups lead church services at key times of the year such as Christmas, Easter and Harvest and Pentecost.

 Our Reflections follow a weekly format of:

-- Tuesday- Class Reflections- Follow up reflection time on the Big Question 'Time to Act'
+- Tuesday- Class Reflections- Follow up time on the Big Question 'Time to Think'

 - Friday- Star Assemblies and Good Samaritan celebration and praise assembly 'Time to Shine'

-Our local clergy support worship through leading blessings at Church Services and through ‘Open the Book’.
+Our local clergy support worship through leading blessings at Church Services.
 Governors, leaders and children review Reflections to see if it is helping us deepen our connection to our core vision.